The Importance of Identifying Objectives

 Treatment of “stepped-up basis”: As a result of the 2017 tax law revisions, the process of estate planning will assume new dimensions.
 Those who have delayed planning due to prior uncertainty will want to make appropriate revisions to their estate plans now that rates and exemptions appear to be permanent for the foreseeable future.
 For those who still anticipate that their estates will be subject to estate and gift taxes due to size, planning tools that help transfer assets tax effectively to loved ones and charitable interests during lifetime and/or at death may assume even greater importance.
 These plans can make it possible in some cases to increase the amount of property that can be transferred under gift and estate tax exemptions.

 Annual gift exclusion: In addition to the amounts shown in the previous charts, an individual can give up to a certain amount each year to as many other persons as he or she wishes without having to pay tax on the gifts ().
 For many years, the annual gift exclusion amount was $10,000.
 Since 1999, however, it has been indexed for inflation.
-For 2018 through 2021, the amount is $15,000.
+For 2018 through 2021, the amount was $15,000.
+For 2022, the amount was $16,000.
+The amount is $17,000 for 2023.
 Check for the current amount before completing gifts.

 The annual gift exclusion, however, is available only with respect to gifts of “present interests.”